 When should you apply for a Marriage license?
 A local Registrar will not issue a license sooner than 72 hours after the application for a marriage license has been made, unless ordered to do so via an appropriate court order.
 If the marriage is scheduled for a Saturday or Sunday, the application should be made no later than the preceding Tuesday.
 If the application is made on a Wednesday or Thursday, the 72 hours will end on Saturday or Sunday, but the Registrar will probably not be available on those days or any public holiday.
 If both the partners are unavailable to complete the application at the same time, either applicant may complete his/her part of the application and start the waiting period.The other applicant must return with the same witness (who must be at least 18 years old) to complete his/her part of the application.
 Both parties must complete the application before the license will be issued.
 Once the license is issued, it is good for 30 days from the date of issuance.

 What should you bring with you when you apply?
 A witness, who must be at least 18 years of age.
-Two forms of identification, preferably a birth certificate and one photo ID.
-For example, you may use a birth certificate, state issued driver's license, employment issued ID, a passport, a voter's registration card, a U.S. military card.
+A valid government issued photo identification, for example, state issued driver's license, a passport, a voter's registration card, a U.S. military ID card.
 Both the bride and groom will provide their Social Security numbers (Married Persons Title 37:117).
 Consent of both parents is necessary if an applicant is under 18 years of age.
 Both parental consents and judicial approval of such consents are necessary if the applicant is younger than 16.
 These consents should be on forms supplied by the Registrar.

 Where should the Marriage record be filed?
 The officiant performing the ceremony must file the license and marriage certificate with the Registrar of the municipality in which the marriage was performed.
 Since failure to record the marriage may cause considerable inconvenience at a later date when proof of marriage is needed, you should make sure that this has been done.
 Certified copies of the marriage event may be obtained from the local Registrar in the municipality where the ceremony occurred or from the Office of the State Registrar of Vital Statistics.